equinor/ecalc/docs/drafts/next.draft.md

 ## Bug Fixes

+- Header names in resource files are now case-insensitive.

 ## Breaking changes

 - LTP/STP: Instead of defaulting to no data when the result is 0 (e.g. energy accumulation), we will now explicitly set 0 in the result.
 This means that all the LTP and STP files generated are consistent wrt. number of columns - always the same.

 ### CLI